Peterpiotr/siguren-documentation/docs/source/installation/controls-installation/connect-ms-control-cabinet.rst

-Electrical connection of the MS Unit
+Electrical interface of the MS Unit
 ===============================================

 Principle location of electrical components on MS Unit are shown on figure below.